 5 Problems With The Springfield XD That You Should Know About

-What types of problems?
+What are these problems?

 Let’s take a closer look.